irdest/irdest/docs/developer/src/technical/index.md

 A lot of traditional networking infrastructures is built up in layers (see [OSI model][osi]).
-Similarly, the irdest project replicates some of these layers.
-Note however that the layers between the OSI model and Irdest don't map perfectly onto each other and are only meant to illustrate difference in hardware access, user access, and scope.
+Similarly, the irdest project replicates some of these layers.  **BUT...** the layers between the OSI model and Irdest don't map directly onto each other and are only meant to illustrate difference in hardware access, user access, and scope.

+Nothing stops you from implementing a netmod for a high-level protocol like XMPP or a client for a low-level protocol like ARP.
+Alternatively, think about the two layers in Ratman's architecture as "address scope" and "wire scope".

 ![](/assets/overview.svg)